clnsmth/py-pkg-cookiecutter/{{ cookiecutter.__package_slug }}/CONTRIBUTING.md

     ```console
     $ git checkout -b name-of-your-bugfix-or-feature
     ```
+    > Note, this project uses Python Semantic Release, which requires the Angular commit style.
+For guidance, see: https://py-pkgs.org/07-releasing-versioning.html#automatic-version-bumping

 4. When you're done making changes, check that your changes conform to any code formatting requirements and pass any tests.